-Many of us our familiar with the “Marshmallow Test.”
-Developed by Walter Mischel at Stanford University in the late 1960s, the experiment tested young children’s ability to practice delayed gratification and later measured how that correlated with their success in life.
+Wondering what makes a child successful in life?
+Many often refer to the “Marshmallow Test” Developed by Walter Mischel at Stanford University in the late 1960s.
+The experiment tested young children’s ability to practice delayed gratification and later measured how that correlated with their success in life.

-Research was recently published in Journal of the American Medical Association’s JAMA Psychiatry and breaks down components of success even further.
+Recently, research was published in the Journal of the American Medical Association’s JAMA Psychiatry and breaks down components of success even further.
 The data came from the Quebec Longitudinal Study of Kindergarten Children with initial information collected by kindergarten teachers.
 A total of 2,850 participants were followed and their employment earnings were tracked from age 33 through 35.

 Vergunst and his colleagues found that the greatest single contributing factor to a child’s success is inattention.
 Both boys and girls that suffered from inattention, according to their kindergarten evaluation, typically earned less as adults.
 Conversely, children that exhibited prosocial behavior often earned more as adults.